strimzi/strimzi.github.io/_posts/2019-04-16-accessing-kafka-part-1.md

 # What does it mean for Kafka on Kubernetes

 So, what does this mean for running Kafka on Kubernetes?
-If you are familiar with Kubernetes, you probably know that the most common way how to expose some application is using a Kubernetes service.
+If you are familiar with Kubernetes, you probably know that the most common way  to expose some application is using a Kubernetes `Service`.
 Kubernetes services work as _layer 4_ load-balancers.
 They provide a stable DNS address, where the clients can connect.
 And they just forward the connections to one of the pods which are backing the service.